 by Gerald Becker – Physical Security Solutions & Strategic Alliances, N3N

-Just a few months into 2018, schools across the US have already come across over a dozen instances of active gun violence.
+In just the first half of 2018, schools across the US have already come across over twenty instances of active gun violence.
 In light of these recent horrific events, it’s crucial that school administrators and law enforcement agencies look towards more effective ways of mitigating the risks and improving response time when active shooter incidents do occur, in addition to other preventative security measures.

 Real-time alerts from sensors and other connected devices, although deployed in some cases, are insufficient to provide the level of situational awareness needed to make fast decisions.
 Surveillance video feeds of campus facilities are often delayed, and law enforcement agencies are unable to locate the exact position of the shooter(s) on the campus.
 However, recent technology innovations can help address these deficiencies by enabling streamlined connectivity and integration of multiple systems and data sources in a single view.
 The IoT (Internet of Things), along with next-generation operations visualization capabilities, makes it possible for schools and campuses to get real-time insights and greater visibility across different areas of their facilities.

 Leveraging digital and IoT innovation to create safer schools